the-events-calendar/tribe-common/src/resources/postcss/README.md

 In this case, the label is an element of the toggle.
 However, the `--vertical` modifier is applied to the top level block.
 Given this structure, our minimum specificity becomes 3 classes.

 For overriding styles, it is recommended to only use classes to keep overriding specificity consistent.
-All elements should have classes and should be targetted using those classes.
+All elements should have classes and should be targeted using those classes.

 ## Modifiers, pseudo-classes, and container query classes